-On January 25, 2019, the Company entered into a purchase and sale agreement with Gold79 Mines Ltd. (formerly Aura Resources Inc) and its wholly owned subsidiary, Aura Resources Mexico, S.A. de C.V. (collectively, "Gold79") to purchase an 80% interest in Gold79's Taviche Project located in Oaxaca State in Mexico.
+On January 25, 2019, the Company entered into a purchase and sale agreement with Gold79 Mines Ltd. (formerly Aura Resources Inc) and its wholly owned subsidiary, Aura Resources Mexico, S.A. de C.V. (collectively, "Gold79") to purchase an 80% interest in Gold79's Taviche project located in Oaxaca State in Mexico (the "Aura Purchase Agreement").
 In consideration, the Company issued 100,000 common shares (valued at \$40,000) upon closing of the transaction and will issue an additional 100,000 common shares upon community approval of a drill program.
-In addition, the Company has reimbursed Gold79 for all concession fees paid during 2018 and paid remaining concession fees to bring the property into good standing until April 30, 2019 (paid \$51,954 or US\$39,452).
-Gold79 has also granted to the Company an exclusive option to acquire the remaining 20% of the Taviche Project for a total purchase price of \$1,000,000.
-The Taviche Project is subject to a 1.5% NSR.
+Gold79 has also granted to the Company an exclusive option to acquire the remaining 20% of the Taviche project for a total purchase price of \$1,000,000.
+The Taviche project is subject to a 1.5% NSR.

-On December 31, 2020, the Company granted to Compania Minera Cuzcatlan, S.A. de C.V. ("CMC"), a wholly owned subsidiary of Fortuna Silver Mines Inc. ("Fortuna"), an exclusive option to earn up to an 80% interest in the Taviche Project.
+On December 31, 2020, and amended December 21, 2021, the Company granted to Compania Minera Cuzcatlan, S.A. de C.V. ("CMC"), a wholly owned subsidiary of Fortuna Silver Mines Inc. ("Fortuna"), an exclusive option to earn up to an 80% interest in the Taviche project.
 CMC can initially earn a 60% interest ("Initial Interest") by making cash payments to the Company and incurring expenditures as follows: